nextflow-io/training/docs/hello_nextflow/05_hello_nf-test.md

 SUCCESS: Executed 1 tests in 62.498s
 ```

 That's it!
 If necessary, more nuanced assertions can be added to test for the validity and content of the pipeline outputs.
-See [TODO: add link to pipeline assertion docs]
+You can learn more about the different kinds of assertions you can use in the [nf-test documentation](https://www.nf-test.com/docs/assertions/assertions/).